nanofelis/NanofelisJsonRpcBundle/README.md

 ```

 __nanofelis_json_rpc.before_response__
-__Event Class__: RpcBeforeMethodEvent
+__Event Class__: RpcBeforeResponseEvent

-This event is dispatched just before the response execution.
-You can use it to alter the rpc response data.
+This event is dispatched just before the error or success response is sent.
+You can use it to alter the RPC response data.

 ```php
 use Symfony\Component\HttpKernel\Event\ControllerEvent;